Child marriage is a violation of human rights that robs millions of girls around the world of their childhood.

 In Malawi, we supported young activists to lobby members of parliament to raise the age of marriage to 18.
 The act was passed in February 2015.

-However, there is still a loophole in the law that means that children can get married with their parents' permission - meaning lots of children are married against their wishes.
+However, there was still a loophole in the law that meant children could get married with their parents' permission - meaning lots of children are married against their wishes.

 We launched a petition asking people to stand with the youth campaigners.
-The support was astounding - around the world we received more than 20,000 signatures.
+The support was astounding - around the world, we received more than 40,000 signatures and Malawi outlawed child marriage and the loophole in February 2007!

 Raising Awareness On Child Marriage